-- download and installation of OpenLoops [57,96] (skipped if already installed); - installation of Cln [97] (skipped if already installed); - installation of GINAC [98] (skipped if already installed); - download of the relevant tree-level and one-loop amplitudes through OPENLOOPS (skipped if they already exist); - compilation of MATRIX process (asked for recompilation if executable exists); - setting up of the MATRIX process folder under the path run/\${process_id}MATRIX.
+- installation of CLN [97] (skipped if already installed); - installation of GINAC [98] (skipped if already installed); - download of the relevant tree-level and one-loop amplitudes through OPENLOOPS (skipped if they already exist); - compilation of MATRIX process (asked for recompilation if executable exists); - setting up of the MATRIX process folder under the path run/\${process_id}MATRIX.

 Thereafter, the MATRIX shell exits and the process is ready to be run from the created process folder.
-As instructed on screen, enter that folder, and start a run for this process by continuing with the instructions given in Section 3.4.
+As instructed on screen, enter that folder, and start a run for this process by continuing with the instructions given in Section 4.4.

+'''

-\$ cd run/\${process_id}MATRIX
+$ cd run/${process_id}MATRIX

+'''